 Why Add Crypto to Your Shopify Store?

 Shopify Payments charges 2.4–2.9% plus 30 cents per transaction.
 On $20,000/month in sales, that is $500–600 in fees, every month, forever.
-A crypto payment gateway cuts the percentage to zero — with CryptoGate you pay only a flat monthly fee regardless of how much you sell.
+Check your own figure in the crypto fee calculator.
+A crypto payment gateway cuts the percentage to zero — with GriffNode you pay only a flat monthly fee regardless of how much you sell.

 Beyond fees, accepting crypto opens your store to: